 - Non-standardized dates: Parse to standard date format processor

 Strings representing dates need to be parsed, so that the computer can recognize the true, unambiguous meaning of the date.
-When you have a column that appears to be a date, Dataiku DSS is able to recognize it as a date.
+When you have a column that appears to be a date, Dataiku is able to recognize it as a date.
 In the example below, the meaning of the birthdate column is an unparsed date.

 You can open the processor library and search for the Parse date processor.